Serge Attukwei Clottey

 As the founder of Ghana's GoLokal, Clottey tries to transform society through art.

-He is based at Labadi, a suburb of Accra.
+He is based at Labadi, a suburb of Accra, Ghana.

 Early life and education

 Clottey was born in Accra in 1985 and started exhibiting his works around 2003.
 He was educated at the Ghanatta College of Art and Design in Accra.
-He then moved to Brazil where he attended Guignard University of Art of Minas Gerais.
-In 2019 he received an Honorary Doctorate of Art from the University of Brighton.
+He then moved to Brazil, where he attended Guignard University of Art of Minas Gerais.
+In 2019, he received an Honorary Doctorate of Art from the University of Brighton.